 Mouthguards are devices like Splints and Mandibular Advancement Devices which create a barrier between the upper and lower teeth reducing the friction and equalizing the pressure across your jaw.

-They are the first line treatment for bruxism.
+They are the first line treatment for bruxism (teeth grinding).
 They are also useful for treating sleep apnea disorders.
 The treatment lasts for about 6 months.
 They are usually made up of rubber and plastic.

 4. Cognitive Behavioural Therapy (CBT)

 CBT is a non-invasive and simple approach that is best effective along with using mouth guards.
-It is required if the symptoms are severe enough to disrupt daily activities.
+It is required if the symptoms of teeth grinding are severe enough to disrupt daily activities.